qihongl/dnd-lstm/README.md

 In the i-th trial,

-- At time t, the model receives noisy observation, x_t (e.g. random dots moving around, slightly drifting to left/right) and a "context vector" for this trial, call it context_i (e.g. an image of an apple)
+- At time t, the model receives noisy observation, x_t (e.g. random dots moving around, slightly drifting to left/right) and a "context vector" for this trial, call it cue_i (e.g. an image of an apple)
 - The task is to respond the average direction of x_t (i.e. sign), analogous to making a left/right button press.
 Let's denote the response target by y_i.
 - If the model never seen trial i before, it has to integrate x_t over time to figure out the average direction - evidence accumulation.
-- Additionally, context is trial unique - context_i is always paired with y_i, for all i.
-Therefore if context_i (e.g. the apple image) reoccur, the model can respond y_i (left button press) directly without doing evidence accumulation.
+- Additionally, the cue is trial unique - cue_i is always paired with y_i, for all i.
+Therefore if cue_i (e.g. the apple image) reoccur, the model can respond y_i (left button press) directly without doing evidence accumulation.
 The model wants to respond earlier because this maximizes cumulative return.

-Note that this is only possible if the model stored (context_i, y_i) into its episodic memory buffer (DND).
+Note that this is only possible if the model stored (cue_i, y_i) into its episodic memory buffer (DND).
 So this task can demonstrate if the model can use episodic memory to guide its choices.

 ### Results